ZeynepAkkus/DAwPy/README.md

 # DAwPy
-this repo for DawPy lessons
+This repo is  for Data Analysis with Python